mongodb/specifications/source/causal-consistency/causal-consistency.rst

         * ``collection.anyWriteOperation(session, ...)``
         * assert ``session.operationTime`` does not have a value

-11. When connected to a deployment that does not support cluster time messages sent to the server should not include ``$clusterTime``
+11. When connected to a deployment that does not support cluster times messages sent to the server should not include ``$clusterTime``
-        * skip this test when connected to a deployment that does support cluster time
+        * skip this test when connected to a deployment that does support cluster times
         * ``document = collection.findOne({})``
         * capture the command sent to the server
         * assert that the command does not include a ``$clusterTime`` field

-12. When connected to a deployment that does support cluster time messages sent to the server should include ``$clusterTime``
+12. When connected to a deployment that does support cluster times messages sent to the server should include ``$clusterTime``
-        * skip this test when connected to a deployment that does not support cluster time
+        * skip this test when connected to a deployment that does not support cluster times
         * ``document = collection.findOne({})``
         * capture the command sent to the server
         * assert that the command includes a ``$clusterTime`` field